utkarshcmu/grafana.org/content/blog/2018-06-15-timeshift-ep49.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"]
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "This week's roundup highlights videos from Monitorama, making your own Grafana Plugins, NetApp's fully open source monitoring stack and more."
 +++

 ### Welcome to TimeShift